 Dragging the gray box along the bottom bar displays the acquisitions included in that interval.
-You can now perform Incremental Training: click on an acquired image and select GOOD or NO GOOD to add it to the corresponding acquisition box.
-It is also possible to drag and drop acquired images to the GOOD / NO GOOD box or from the GOOD box to the NO GOOD box and vice versa.
+You can now perform Incremental Training: click on an acquired image and select GOOD, NO GOOD or NO OBJECT to add it to the corresponding acquisition box.
+It is also possible to drag and drop acquired images to the GOOD / NO OBJECTS box or from one box to another.